 6. Keep up with trends

-Hopefully, these six tips will help you propel your custom car shop’s success and drive new business to your doorstep.
-Just make sure your website is as prepared as your physical location when things get back to normal!
+Hopefully, these tips will help you propel your custom car business success now and into the future, driving new business to your doorstep.
+Just make sure your online presence is as prepared as your physical location when things get back to normal!